Personal Injury Lawsuit: What Are the Odds of Winning Your Case

 What are the Chances of Winning a Personal Injury Lawsuit?

-One of the first questions that a personal injury plaintiff has, even before they contact an attorney, is “what are the odds that I’m going to win my case?”
+One of the first questions that a personal injury plaintiff has, even before they contact an attorney, is “What are the odds that I’m going to win my case?”
 Unfortunately, there is no simple answer to that question.
 There are many factors that can influence whether you “win” or “lose” your case.
 In fact, whether your case is resolved through a negotiated settlement or trial litigation, these factors will impact the outcome.
 Let’s take a brief look.

 How to Win a Personal Injury Case